Cardiff Athletic Club: Present day

+Each section is represented on the Management Committee of the Club.
+The Athletic Club is one of the few multi-sport clubs in the United Kingdom.

 Cardiff Arms Park Male Choir

 The Arms Park has its own choir, called the Cardiff Arms Park Male Choir.
 It was formed in 1966 as the Cardiff Athletic Club Male Voice Choir, and today performs internationally with a schedule of concerts and tours.
 In 2000, the choir changed their name to become the Cardiff Arms Park Male Choir (Côr Meibion Parc Yr Arfau Caerdydd).